Muni bond Monday update: 10-year yield decreases

 Continue Reading Below

-BIGGEST MOVER: Eight-year bonds.
-Yield rose 6 basis points over the last week to 1.83 percent.
+BIGGEST MOVER: Six-year bonds.
+Yield rose 5 basis points over the last week to 1.53 percent.

-TWO-YEAR: Yield decreased 1 basis point to 0.96 percent.
-The two-year/10-year spread is 128 basis points, compared with 128 basis points a week ago.
-The two-year/30-year spread is 187 basis points, up from 186 basis points a week ago.
+TWO-YEAR: Yield decreased less than a basis point to 1.01 percent.
+The two-year/10-year spread is 127 basis points, down from 129 basis points a week ago.
+The two-year/30-year spread is 183 basis points, down from 188 basis points a week ago.

-10-YEAR: Yield fell less than a basis point to 2.25 percent, compared with 2.23 percent for a 10-year Treasury.
-The gap between 10-year municipal bonds and Treasurys has been narrowing over the last week.
-It was 7 basis points on Sept.
-11. The 10-year/30-year spread for municipal bonds is 59 basis points.
+10-YEAR: Yield dropped less than a basis point to 2.28 percent, compared with 2.22 percent for a 10-year Treasury.
+The gap between 10-year municipal bonds and Treasurys has been widening over the last week.
+It was 2 basis points on Sept.
+18. The 10-year/30-year spread for municipal bonds is 56 basis points.

 Continue Reading Below